 ACT Test Strategy Conference Calls – the Sunday night before each ACT, 9:15pm Eastern

 Math Help Conference via Call-in – Thursday nights.
-8:15pm eastern for ACT; 9:15 for SAT.
-An instructor covers problems from the Ivy Bound materials, The Real ACT Prep Guide, or the Official SAT Study Guide – questions are totally welcome.
+8:15pm eastern for ACT Math and Science; 9:15 for SAT Math.
+An instructor covers problems from the Ivy Bound materials, The Official ACT Prep Guide, or the Official SAT Study Guide – questions are totally welcome.

 Verbal Help Conference via Call-in – to hone reading comp skills and build vocabulary.
-We meet Tuesdays at 8:15pm eastern for ACT Reading and English, 9:15 for SAT Sentence Completions and Reading.
-An instructor covers problems from the Ivy Bound materials, The Real ACT Prep Guide, or the Official SAT Study Guide.
+We meet Tuesdays at 8:15pm eastern for ACT Reading and English, 9:15 for SAT Verbal.
+An instructor covers problems from the Ivy Bound materials, The Official ACT Prep Guide, or the Official SAT Study Guide.

 Vocabulary Lists and Quizzes – Our proprietary list contains definitions for every medium and high level word that has been tested in released copies of the SAT since 1994.
 Our quizzes reinforce this vocabulary.